tgstation/tgstation/code/modules/admin/verbs/lua/README.md

 - For each queued resume, the corresponding task is resumed.

 ### sleep()
 Yields the current thread, scheduling it to be resumed during the next fire of SSlua.
 Use this function to prevent your lua code from exceeding its allowed execution duration.

-Under the hood, this function sets the internal global flag `__sleep_flag`, calls `coroutine.yield` with no arguments, ignores its return values, then clears `__sleep_flag`.
+Under the hood, `sleep` performs the following:

+- Sets the global flag [`__sleep_flag`](#__sleep_flag)
+- Calls `coroutine.yield()`
+- Clears the sleep flag when determining whether the task slept or yielded
+- Ignores the return values of `coroutine.yield()` once resumed

 ---